What is the mini pill?

 - Perfect use is when instructions are followed precisely.
 The failure rate for perfect use of the mini pill is about one per cent.
-So if used perfectly, about one women in every 100 will become pregnant in a year.
+So if used perfectly, about one woman in every 100 will become pregnant in a year.

 - Typical use is what tends to happen in reality.
 Typical use failures include failures due to incorrect use.
 The failure rate for the mini pill is about 8-9 per cent in a year of typical use.

-- doesn’t interfere with sexual spontaneity; and
+- It doesn’t interfere with sexual spontaneity.

 How is it used?